 Signal Direction Description CLKIN[3:0] Input Reference clocks driven by I/O pads or core clock tree.
 CLKSEL[1:0] Input You can dynamically select the reference clock from one of the clock in pins.
 RSTN Input Active-low PLL reset signal.
 When asserted, this signal resets the PLL; when de-asserted, it enables the PLL.
-Connect this signal in your design to power up or reset the PLL.
+De-assert only when the CLKIN signal is stable.
+Connect this signal in your design to power-up or reset the PLL.
 Assert the RSTN pin for a minimum pulse of 10 ns to reset the PLL.
 Assert RSTN when dynamically changing the selected PLL reference clock.
 FBK Input Connect to a clock out interface pin when the PLL is in core feedback mode.
 IOFBK Input Connect to a clock out interface pin when the PLL is in external I/O feedback mode.
 CLKOUT0 CLKOUT1 Output PLL output.
 You can route these signals as input clocks to the core's GCLK network.
-CLKOUT2 CLKOUT4 can only feed the top or bottom regional clocks.
-CLKOUT3 CLKOUT4 All PLL outputs lock on the negative clock edge.
-The Interface Designer inverts the clock polarity on the leaf cells by default (Invert Output Clock option unchecked).
-You can use CLKOUT0 only for clocks with a maximum frequency of 4x (integer) of the reference clock.
+CLKOUT4 can only feed the top or bottom regional clocks.
+CLKOUT2 CLKOUT3 All PLL outputs lock on the negative clock edge.
+The Interface Designer inverts the clock polarity on the leaf cells by default (Output Clock Inversion option unchecked).
+Check the option if you are using the clock to drive core logic.
+CLKOUT4 You can use CLKOUT0 only for clocks with a maximum frequency of 4x (integer) of the reference clock.
 If all your system clocks do not fall within this range, you should dedicate one unused clock for CLKOUT0.
 LOCKED Output Goes high when PLL achieves lock; goes low when a loss of lock is detected.
 Connect this signal in your design to monitor the lock status.
+This signal is not synchronized to any clock and the minimum high or low pulse width of the lock signal may be smaller than the CLKOUT' s period.
 SHIFT[2:0] Input (Optional) Dynamically change the phase shift of the output selected to the value set with this signal.
-Possible values from 000 (no phase shift) to 111 (3.5 F{PLL} cycle delay).
+Possible values from 000 (no phase shift) to 111 (3.5 F {PLL} cycle delay).
 Each increment adds 0.5 cycle delay.
 SHIFT_SEL[4:0] Input (Optional) Choose the output(s) affected by the dynamic phase shift.
 SHIFT_ENA Input (Optional) When high, changes the phase shift of the selected PLL(s) to the new value.